 “What about your materials" I use high Artist Quality Materials.
 Some brands I use: Schminke, Winsor & Newton, Sennelier, Royal Talens, Holbein, St. Petersburg, Liquitex, Golden, Utrect, and others.
 I only use rag, or acid free supports.

 “Why do you do different media, subject matter and styles?"
 I am a multidisciplinary 2-d artist.
-I liken this to a musician who can play many instruments, or an actor who can play many different roles.
+I liken this to a musician who can play many instruments.
 I create artwork in oil, watercolor, acrylic, pastel, and others.
 In learning different media, I strove to master them.
 I am driven to push my own visual boundaries, and am constantly evolving in my work.
 I am an artist who has a high level of creativity, enjoys problem solving, and different kinds of composition within the visual arts.
 Art is communication, and sometimes one media’s expression will be better suited to what I want to convey.
 I enjoy a wide spectrum of creation from realism, impressionism, expressionism, minimalism, to abstraction.